StanfordASL/robotics_seminar/README.md

     location-url: "https://campus-map.stanford.edu/?srch=McCullough+115"
     title: "Talk: Title"
     abstract: "The abstract goes here"
+    youtube-code: "Q_a4YCIzF0A"
     ---

 Make sure that fileds containing special characters like ":" are inside quotations like in the example above.
 The date is in YYYY-MM-DDTHH:MM::SS-0800 format (the last part is the time and -0800 corresponds to the PST time zone).

+## Youtube recordings
+Just fill in the `youtube-code` field with the code of the video (look in the URL or press "share" and look at the end of the url displayed there) in the talk `.md` file.
+Use just the code, not the whole youtube URL.
+The video will appear below the abstract.

 ## Quarters
 A list of quarters with start date and end dates is located in `/_data/quarters.yml`.
 Feel free to add additional quarters there.
 You can manage which quarter is displayed on the front page by changing `displayed-quarters` in `_config.yml`.
 You can also control which quarter is shown in the archive by changing `archived-quarters`.